-Even though the guinea pigs are pocket-sized pets, they require a lot of care.
+Even though guinea pigs are pocket-sized pets, guinea pigs require a lot of care.

 You should be keeping strict control of your pet’s diet and keeping it safe from predators because they are the favorite prey of many.

-They are usually easily hunted down by cats or any other predators.
+Guinea pigs are easily hunted down by cats or any other predators.

-Because they are easily stressed out, they need to be taken special care of because they are more likely to die of excessive stress.
+Because they are easily stressed out, guinea pigs need special care because they are more likely to die of excessive stress.

-You should not make them feel lonely because they require a lot of affection and special attention to keep them happy.
+You should not make them feel lonely because guinea pigs require a lot of affection and special attention to keep them happy.

 That is also why it’s preferred if they are kept in breeding pairs or same-sex pairs.